 Maqlooba is usually eaten with just a side of yoghurt salad – yoghurt, cucumbers, tiny amount of onion/spring onion, mint, tiny amount of chilli.

-Before we look at the ingredients, you might be interested in another favourite rice dish:
+Before we look at the ingredients, you might be interested in other Middle Eastern Rice Dishes:

 How to make Perfect Maqluba (Maqlooba)